-A true and correct copy of the Complaint by Plaintiff against Defendant, which (i) identifies the alleged violations, (ii) details the facts and theories which support the alleged violations, (iii) details the specific work performed by Plaintiff, (iii) sets forth the people/entities, dates, classifications, violations, events, and actions which are at issue to the extent known to Plaintiff, and (iv) sets forth the illegal practices used by Defendant, is attached hereto.
-This information provides notice to the Labor and Workforce Development Agency of the facts and theories supporting the alleged violations for the agency's reference.
+A true and correct copy of the proposed Complaint for the class action is attached hereto.
+The Complaint (i) identifies the alleged violations, (ii) details the facts and theories which support the alleged violations, (iii) details the specific work performed by Plaintiff, (iv) sets forth the people/entities, dates, classifications, violations, events, and actions which are at issue to the extent known to the Plaintiff, and (v) sets forth the illegal practices used by Defendant.
 Plaintiff therefore incorporates the allegations of the attached Complaint into this letter as if fully set forth herein.

 If the agency needs any further information, please do not hesitate to ask.

-This notice is provided to enable Plaintiff to proceed with the Complaint against Defendant as authorized by California Labor Code section 2699, et seq.
-The filing fee of \$75 is being mailed to the Department of Industrial Relations Accounting unit with an identification of the Plaintiff, the Defendant and the notice.
-The lawsuit consists of other Aggrieved Employees.
-As counsel, our intention is to vigorously prosecute the claims as alleged in the Complaint, and to procure civil penalties as provided by the Private Attorney General Statue of 2004 on behalf of Plaintiff and all Aggrieved Employees.
+The class action lawsuit consists of a class of other aggrieved employees.
+As class counsel, our intention is to vigorously prosecute the class wide claims as alleged in the Complaint, and to procure civil penalties as provided by the Private Attorney General Act of 2004 on behalf of Plaintiff and all aggrieved California employees and Class Members

 Your earliest response to this notice is appreciated.
-If you have any questions of concerns, please do not hesitate to contact me at the above number and address.
+If you have any questions or concerns, please do not hesitate to contact me at the above number and address.

-Respectfully,
+Sincerely,